Patient Perspective

 • If you have a problem sleeping through the night, stick to waking up at your usual time regardless of the amount of sleep you had the night before.
 Then, go to bed at your regular time.

 • Try to avoid taking a nap.
-However, if you need to nap, limit it to no more than 20 minutes to avoid affecting your ability to sleep at night.
+However, if you need to nap, limit it to no more than 20 minutes.